This is the featured image of the Make Powerful Synth Sounds Using the Unison Effect blog article.

 MUnison interface

 The lower section of the MUnison has four different panels.
-Those are Pitch, Stereo, Formants, and Delay.
+These are Pitch, Stereo, Formants, and Delay.

 MUnison interface settings for unison effect

-In this case, we feel that an additional four voices would be enough, followed by a 50% setting on the Dry/Wet mix knob.
-Keep the Formants parameter is set all the way up to 100% since we want to preserve the characteristics of the original signal as much as possible.
+In this case, we feel an additional four voices would be enough, followed by a 50% setting on the Dry/Wet mix knob.
+Keep the Formants parameter set up to 100% since we want to preserve the characteristics of the original signal as much as possible.
 Follow Voices is set to 2.50x, while all other parameters in this section are off.

-The Pitch variation panel we will set with Depth at 0.10, Variate at 50%, and Speed at 20%.
-Stereo panel’s Depth is set to 100% for a maximum widening of the stereo field.
-The Formant panel’s parameters we will set with Depth at 20%, Variate at 50%, and Speed at 20%.
-Finally, the Delay panel’s parameters induce a slight modulation of the original signal.
+The Pitch variation panel we will set with depth at 0.10, Variate at 50%, and Speed at 20%.
+The stereo panel's depth is set to 100% for a maximum widening of the stereo field.
+The Formant panel's parameters will be set with depth at 20%, Variate at 50%, and Speed at 20%.
+Finally, the Delay panel's parameters induce a slight modulation of the original signal.
 We will set the Time parameter at 40ms and Speed at 20%.

-Let’s now compare the unprocessed and processed version of our synth chord sequence.
+Let's now compare the unprocessed and processed versions of our synth chord sequence.

 ~Synth Chord Sequence - Unprocessed